Yannael/video2blogpost/README.md

-# Video2blogpost: Using Claude 3 to transform a video tutorial in a blog post
+# Video2blogpost: Using Claude 3 Opus to transform a video tutorial in a blog post

 This repository provides a baseline to reproduce [Anthropic's solution]() to [Karpathy's challenge]() of converting a video tutorial in a blog post.